-Coeliac disease is an autoimmune disease, it is caused by our immune system reacting to gluten, when someone with coeliac disease ingests wheat or gluten the body reacts with an autoimmune response producing antibodies which cause chronic inflammation.
+Coeliac disease is an autoimmune disease; it is caused by our immune system reacting to gluten.
+When someone with coeliac disease ingests wheat or gluten, the body responds with an autoimmune response producing antibodies that cause chronic inflammation.

-The gut also becomes damaged not only making it difficult to absorb vitamins and nutrients from the food you eat, (which can lead to vitamin and nutrient deficiencies) but it also damages the protective net in the digestive system which then allows undigested food particles and proteins to pass through the digestive tract sending toxins directly into the bloodstream.
+The gut also becomes damaged, making it difficult to absorb vitamins and nutrients from the food you eat.
+It also damages the protective net in the digestive system. which allows undigested food particles and proteins to pass through the digestive tract, sending toxins directly into the bloodstream.

-Gluten is a protein found in wheat, barley and rye and it is used in lots of food and drink and even toiletries and cosmetics;
+Gluten is a protein found in wheat, barley and rye, and it is also used in lots of food and drink and even toiletries and cosmetics;

 - Breakfast cereals